"If you don't make time, you may never have time"

 Breast cancer survivor urges women to have their mammograms

-On 6 May 2016, BreastScreen NSW launched ‘Kerri’s Story’; a new TV campaign to encourage women aged 50-74 to have a potentially life-saving mammogram.
+On 23 April 2017, BreastScreen NSW will broadcast ‘Kerri’s Story’; a new TV campaign to encourage women aged 50-74 to have a potentially life-saving mammogram.
 The campaign features the story of Kerri Welsh, who was diagnosed with breast cancer in 2009 after a routine mammogram.

 How did Kerri find her breast cancer?